-Again, there are differing opinions among riders about the effectiveness of the ventilation system.
+Again, riders have differing opinions about the ventilation system’s effectiveness.

-Airflow is directed by two integrated ducts which are easily opened and closed by gloved hands.
+Two integrated ducts direct airflow easily opened and closed by gloved hands.

 My time spent testing this helmet was on a chilly January day – perhaps not the best conditions to test a helmet’s ventilation system.

-For UK riders the vents should be more than sufficient for even the hottest summers day.
+For UK riders, the vents should be sufficient for even the hottest summer day.

 Some users have reported the cavities as slightly shallow – making installation tricky.